Powered By Blogger

 We were heading for Ultimo Porto, a fish restaurant situated in the corner of Lisbon's former cruise ship we terminal.
 Built in the 1920s in an Art Deco style I guess it originally served ocean going liners connecting Portugal's former colonies.
 These days the place is deserted apart from the restaurant.

-A new cruise ship terminal was built a few years ago next to Alfama.
+A new cruise ship terminal was constructed a few years ago next to Alfama.
 What was once an atmospheric barrio, the heart of old Lisbon, had already been transformed by long weekenders renting Airbnbs, the influx from cruise boats completed the process, now it feels like a theme park.

 The stretch of river front where Ultimo Porto is located retains a more local vibe, an architectural hotchpotch of scruffy 1960s mid-rise office blocks with old streets behind them, all overshadowed by the huge gantry cranes of Lisbon's container port.